-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

 MCTO Decision Making

 Objective: To provide a framework for effective structural firefighting decision making and tactical organization.

 Learning Outcome: Upon successful completion of this course, the student will be able to apply a systematic approach for implementing tactical plans; and implement a basic incident command system for structural firefighting.